gavinmcfarland/karamel/DOCS.md

 - `p[t|r|b|l]-[<length>|<percentage>|auto]`
 - `p[bl|i]-[<length>|<percentage>|auto]{1,2}`

-Use negative values to conpensate for a parent that has padding or margins or to increase the hit area of a link.
+Use negative values to compensate for a parent that has padding or margins or to increase the hit area of a link.

 - `-p-<integer:1-20>`
 - `-p-<unit>` -->